alexk99/the_router/conf_options.md

  * startup
  * runtime

-Each section contain commands.
+Each section contains commands.
 Everything on the same line is considered as a single command.
-Symbol # is used to comment the whole line.
+Symbol # is used to comment a whole line.

 	startup {
 		startup_command_1